RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: RKHSMetaMod through examples

 For each dataset, the experiment is repeated $N_r=50$ times.
-At each repetition, the RKHS meta-models associated with the pair of the tuning parameters $(\mu,\gamma)$ are estimated using the \fct{RKHSMetMod} function:\\ \texttt{ R> kernel <- "matern" \# kernel <- "brownian" \# kernel <- "gaussian"\\ R> Dmax <- 3\\ R> gamma <- c(0.2,0.1,0.01,0.005,0)\\ R> frc <- c(4,8,16,32,64)\\ R> res <- RKHSMetMod(Y,X,kernel,Dmax,gamma,frc,FALSE)\\ } These meta-models are evaluated using a testing dataset.
+At each repetition, the RKHS meta-models associated with the pair of the tuning parameters $(\mu,\gamma)$ are estimated using the \fct{RKHSMetMod} function:\\ \texttt{ R> Dmax <- 3; kernel <- "matern" \# kernel <- "brownian" \# kernel <- "gaussian"\\ R> gamma <- c(0.2, 0.1, 0.01, 0.005, 0); frc <- c(4,8,16,32,64)\\ R> res <- RKHSMetMod(Y, X, kernel, Dmax, gamma, frc, FALSE)\\ } These meta-models are evaluated using a testing dataset.
 The prediction errors are computed for them using the \fct{PredErr} function.
 The RKHS meta-model with minimum prediction error is chosen to be the \textit{best} estimator for the model.
-Finally, the Sobol indices are computed for the \textit{best} RKHS meta-model using the function \fct{SI$\_$emp}:\\ \texttt{ R> l <- length(gamma)\\ R> mu <- vector(); for(i in 1:length(frc)){mu[i] <- res[[(i-1)*l+1]]\$mu}\\ R> Err <- PredErr(X,XT,YT,mu,gamma,res,kernel,Dmax)\\ R> SI <- SI$\_$emp(res,Err)\\ } The performances of this method for estimating a meta-model are evaluated by considering a third dataset $(m(X^{third}_i),X_i^{third})$, $i=1,...,N$, with $N=1000$.
+Finally, the Sobol indices are computed for the \textit{best} RKHS meta-model using the function \fct{SI$\_$emp}:\\ \texttt{ R> Err <- PredErr(X, XT, YT, mu, gamma, res, kernel, Dmax)\\ R> SI <- SI\_emp(res, Err)\\ } The vector "mu" is the values of the tuning parameter $\mu$ that are calculated throughout the function \fct{RKHSMetMod} (see argument "frc" in Table \ref{metmod}).
+It could be recovered from the output of the \fct{RKHSMetMod} function as follows:\\ \texttt{ R> mu <- vector()\\ R> l <- length(gamma); for(i in 1:length(frc)){mu[i] <- res[[(i-1)*l+1]]\$mu}\\ } The performances of this method for estimating a meta-model are evaluated by considering a third dataset $(m(X^{third}_i),X_i^{third})$, $i=1,...,N$, with $N=1000$.
 The global prediction error is calculated as follows:

 Let $\widehat{f}_r(.)$ be the \textit{best} RKHS meta-model obtained in the repetition $r$, $r=1,...,N_r$, then

 The values of $GPE$ obtained for different kernels and values of $n$ are given in Table \ref{tab:errorex1}.